electric-sql/electric/examples/write-patterns/patterns/4-through-the-db/README.md

 ### 2. Rollbacks

 Syncing changes in the background complicates any potential rollback handling.
-In the [combine on read](../../3-combine-on-read) pattern, you can detect a write being rejected by the server whilst still in context, handling user input.
+In the [shared persistent optimistic state](../../3-shared-persistent) pattern, you can detect a write being rejected by the server whilst still in context, handling user input.
 With through the database sync, this context is harder to reconstruct.

 In this example implementation, we implement an extremely blunt rollback strategy of clearing all local state and writes in the event of any write being rejected by the server.